drop12r/firefox-dark-theme/README.md

-# Dark Minimalist Theme for Mozilla Firefox
+# Dark Minimalist Theme for Firefox

-A `userChrome.css` and `userContent.css` theme for Mozilla Firefox focused on minimalism, dark blue and dark purpule colours.
+A `userChrome.css` and `userContent.css` theme for Firefox focused on minimalism, dark blue and dark purpule colours.
 It modifies the browser's interface to reduce visual clutter and implements custom SVG icons.

 <img src="preview.png" alt="Firefox Theme Preview" width="100%">